Roanoke, Virginia: Sports

 Minor league baseball has had a long history in the Roanoke Valley.
 In the 1940s and early 1950s, Roanoke was home to a class B farm team of the Boston Red Sox.
-Since 1955, neighboring Salem has hosted the local minor league baseball team, which as of 2023 is the Salem Red Sox of the Low-A Carolina League.
+Since 1955, neighboring Salem has hosted the local minor league baseball team, which as of 2026 is the Salem RidgeYaks of the Low-A Carolina League.
+The team changed its name from the Salem Red Sox to the Salem RidgeYaks in November 2025.
 The team had previously been affiliated with the Houston Astros and Colorado Rockies and known as the Avalanche until becoming an affiliate of the Boston Red Sox, whose ownership group purchased the Avalanche after the 2007 season.

 The history of minor league hockey in the Roanoke Valley goes back to 1967.
 The Roanoke Express of the ECHL built a loyal following in the mid-1990s, but a combination of financial turmoil due to mismanagement and declining attendance from a lack of post-season success led to the ECHL ending their franchise in 2004.
 An attempt at a revival in 2005–06 by the UHL's Roanoke Valley Vipers failed after one season.
 In 2016, professional ice hockey returned to Roanoke after ten years when the Roanoke Rail Yard Dawgs of the SPHL began to play, and the team won its first-ever President's Cup title in 2023.

 While the Roanoke area is not home to any NCAA Division I schools, its proximity to Virginia Tech has led it to host some collegiate athletic events.
 Beginning in 1977, Roanoke, along with Richmond, was one of the primary neutral sites for the annual basketball game between Virginia Tech and the Virginia Cavaliers.
 In 2000 the schools started holding these games in campus facilities.

 From 1913, Roanoke played host to an annual football game between Virginia Tech and the Virginia Military Institute, first at Maher Field and then in the newly constructed Victory Stadium starting in 1942.
 The game was moved to Thanksgiving Day beginning in the early 1920s and was a holiday mainstay in the city until 1971.

 Roanoke's location among the Blue Ridge Mountains makes it a destination for other sporting events.
 Every year since 2010 (barring 2020, when it was held virtually due to the COVID-19 pandemic), the Roanoke Outside Foundation has put on the Blue Ridge Marathon, which is regarded as difficult due to its considerable elevation changes.
 The USA Cycling Amateur Road National Championships were held in the city and surrounding areas in 2022 and 2023, and an Ironman 70.3 triathlon event brought competitors to the region from 20212023.